oschonrock/hibp/README.md

 ```

 ### Run download in debug mode
+Just to prove your build environment is good.

 ```bash
 ./build/gcc/debug/hibp-download --debug --limit=10 --parallel-max=3 hibp_sample.bin
 ```
-You should see a bunch thread debug output, but no error and  `ls -lh hibp_sample.bin` should show ~5.3M
+You should see a bunch thread debug output, but no error and  `ls -lh hibp_sample.bin` should show ~228kB.

 ### compile for release
 ```bash